JessikaFreire/JessikaFreire/README.md

 ### Hi there 👋

 I'm Jessika, I'm 24 years old and I live in Brazil.
-Currently I work as a Software Tester, but I am studying to work as a Data Analyst.
+I currently work as a Software Tester, but I am studying to work in the Data area.

 [LinkedIn](https://www.linkedin.com/in/jessikafreire/)